Kefasi Kasiteni, Nalise Chirwa win 2022 national cross country championship

-Kefasi Kasiteni and Nalise Chirwa have won this year’s national cross-country championship in the 10 kilometer men and women categories respectively, walking away with 50,000 Malawi kwacha each.
+Kefasi Kasiteni and Nalise Chirwa have won this year’s national cross-country championship in the 10 kilometre men and women categories respectively, walking away with 50,000 Malawi kwacha each.

 The cross country organized by Athletics Association of Malawi took place at Zomba Gymkhana golf course yesterday.